jkeckler/jkeckler/README.md

 - 👋 Hi, I’m @jkeckler
 - 👀 I’m interested in ...
 Data Science, Sports Analytics, and DALL-E
 - 🌱 I’m currently learning ...
-How to Use Git Up, Python, and Jupyter Notebooks
+How to Use GitHub, Python, and Jupyter Notebooks
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Instagram! @jer_eme - Just mention that you found me on GitHub